NewTec-GmbH/pyJiraCli/doc/commands/profile.md

 The profile contains the following data:

 * name: A unique name by which the profile can be referenced.
 The name is not stored in the data files, but identifies the folder. (required)
-* type: The type of profile.
-Must be 'jira' here.
-Possible values are 'jira', 'polarion' and 'superset'. (required)
 * server: The server URL to the Jira server. (required)
 * token: An API token to allow for easier access. (optional)
 * user/password: The credentials to authenticate with the Jira server in case no token is given. (optional)